materialscloud-org/big-map-archive/user_training/getting_started_with_big-map-archive.md

 ## Manual data sharing and preservation

-In this section, you interact with the data repository through a web browser.
+In this section, users interact with the data repository through a web browser.

 ### Log in to the demo instance